230123-UTA-SH-Java-React-AWS/TeamDaattaP1/README.md

 	- Requires body to contain JSON with the Register-Request object (user's Email and Password)
 	- Returns JSON of the created user (password excluded)

-POST /auth/forgot-password
-	- Requires body to contain JSON with the Question-Request object (the email and password of the user, and the 3 security questions and the user's answer.
-	- Returns text saying the "Password successfully updated" if successful.
-	- Returns nothing (other than a bad-status code) if unsuccessful.

 Posts
 Responsible for all information on forum posts.